- Legal States

 Casinos Will Have to Wait Longer

-Mid-July, Prime Minister Boris Johnson announced casinos and other larger indoor venues would be allowed to re-open August 1, but the latest decision to delay the planned easing of the restrictions mean casinos would have to wait longer before they have a green light to restart.
+Mid-July, Prime Minister Boris Johnson announced casinos and other larger indoor venues would be allowed to re-open on August 1, but the latest decision to delay the planned easing of the restrictions means casinos would have to wait longer before they have a green light to restart.